Peanut butter mixture based on this recipe: https://www.oogio.net/giant_reeses_cups_cake/

 - Chocolate layer (prepare while crusts are cooling down):

-- Beat egg, egg yolk and sugar (with a fork or a small whisk) in a small bowl for a few minutes.
+- Beat egg, egg yolk and vanilla extract mixture (with a fork or a small whisk) in a small bowl.

 - Add egg mixture into the cooled-down chocolate.
 Beat until everything is well combined - mixture should become very smooth and glossy.